web-goddess/MUGicalNode/README.md

 ./lambda.sh {nameoflambda}
 ```

 ## /src/getgroups

 This lambda gets all the meetup groups associated with various topics in a given location and sends them to an SQS queue.
 This runs once per day at 1am.

+TODO: if authorisation fails, refresh accessToken with Meetup...

 ### Setup
 * You need to create an SQS queue called `meetupgroups`.